 This quick blog post explains a couple of very simple fixes – essentially, user errors – to a simple problem that you might run into with Visual Studio when developing the latest of your cool Azure bits.
 Well, to be fair, a few simple fixes and one heavyweight.
 A final…Continue reading The simplest fixes to “500 (Internal Server Error)” from Azurite

 So another simple one.
 (I just seem to run into all of the issues whenever I try to do the simplest thing with Docker!)
-Or with anything, I guess – but yeah, that’s another article then!
-Problem I was trying to run a Docker container called Syslog-ng, and had to add quite a few parameters in order to map the volumes and ports that I needed.
-Any time that I…Continue reading Solving “invalid reference format.” when trying to run “docker whatever”
+Or with anything, I guess – but yeah, that’s another article then.
+This time about any docker commands failing (no matter what command and with what…Continue reading Solving “invalid reference format.” when trying to run almost any docker commands

 Okay – another one of the topics that I’m explaining probably more to myself than whoever’s reading this later.
 But that’s why I write this blog, so please bear with me. 🙂 Anyway, onto the actual issue at hand!
 I was configuring Docker on WSL on my Windows laptop for…Continue reading Upgrade from WSL 1 to WSL 2 in Windows 10 to fix Docker

 This article explains how you can move your Home Assistant’s SQLite database files to another location by mapping them to another volume in Docker.
 Using Docker on Windows.
 Which might not be a smart move, but it’s one I went with anyway.
-The article will explain how to do this with docker-compose, but the steps pretty much apply to vanilla docker as well.
-With that said – let’s move on!…Continue reading How to move the Home Assistant SQLite database in Docker on Windows?
+The article will explain how to do this…Continue reading How to move the Home Assistant SQLite database in Docker on Windows?

 Another one in the series of “random things that break when you try to run Docker on Windows”!
-I was just minding my own business, trying to run an Azure IoT Edge custom module – a Docker container, really – locally, when suddenly everything broke and one of my Docker containers wouldn’t run anymore, which broke the rest of my stuff pretty badly.
-Instead, it failed with a cryptic and…Continue reading How to fix “exec user process caused: no such file or directory” in Docker on Windows?
+I was just minding my own business, trying to run an Azure IoT Edge custom module – a Docker container, really – locally, when suddenly everything broke and one of my Docker…Continue reading How to fix “exec user process caused: no such file or directory” in Docker on Windows?

 This article will explain how to run your arbitrary SQL commands against a Postgre SQL database running in a Docker container in Windows.
-That should be super simple, but since I never remember anything like this by heart, I had to google it – and turns out, either I didn’t know how to google this properly or people haven’t bothered to document this.
-So, let’s fix that.
-But first, why…Continue reading How to run SQL commands in a Postgre SQL Docker container?
+That should be super simple, but since I never remember anything like this by heart, I had to google it – and turns out, either I didn’t…Continue reading How to run SQL commands in a Postgre SQL Docker container?

 This was another (luckily pretty shallow) rabbit hole down some corporate IT and weird default configurations by our favorite tech-daddy Microsoft.
 In this article, I will describe one possible reason for a process called Vmmem.exe consuming enough RAM to crash pretty much everything else running on your machine.
-But let’s take a step back first – what happened?
-Problem I was developing some Azure IoT Edge modules (as one does),…Continue reading How to solve Vmmem consuming ungodly amounts of RAM when running Docker on WSL?
+But let’s…Continue reading How to solve Vmmem consuming ungodly amounts of RAM when running WSL?